We get it! Sometimes it’s hard to get all the protein you need, especially if you’re really active.

 When shopping for protein powders on Whole30, think as simple as possible.
 We’re talking one or two ingredients here.

-Protein powders that are made from eggs, collagen, hemp, or a combination of those ingredients have the greatest potential of being compliant.
+Protein powders that are made from egg, egg white protein, hemp protein, collagen, or a combination of those ingredients have the greatest potential of being compliant.

 Stuck on where to find these?
 We’ve listed a couple of our go-to’s below for your convenience!